-Inventors (and companies who’ve developed a new product which may improve patient outcomes from spine surgery may enter this contest.
-Rules: Technologies that are eligible for a 2016 Spine Technology Award must be:
+Inventors (and companies) who’ve developed a new product which improves patient outcomes from spine surgery may enter this contest.
+Rules: Technologies that are eligible for a 2023 Spine Technology Award must be:

-- Any device, biomaterial or biologic product that was developed to improve the care of patients with spine disease
+- Any device, biomaterial, software-based device (robotic assist/navigation/artificial intelligence or augmented reality) or biologic product that was developed to improve the care of patients with spine disease.

-- If FDA approved or cleared, such approval or clearance was received NO MORE than 12 months before the awards presentation
+- If FDA approved or cleared, such approval or clearance must be recent (i.e., within 12 months).

 How to Enter:

-- Please include one completed entry form for each technology and category
+- Please include one completed submission form for each technology per instructions on form.

-- All entries become the property of RRY Publications, LLC
+- All entries are the property of RRY Publications, LLC.

-Judging will be based on originality, clinical relevance and likelihood that this technology can improve current standards of care.
-The Spine Technology Award panel includes leading surgeons with clinical and research experience in robotics, cervical care, thoracolumbar care, motion preservation, minimally invasive spine care, biomaterials and biologics, and venture capitalists with extensive experience nurturing spine technologies to market.
+Winning submissions are judged according to originality, clinical relevance, clinical problem solving, likelihood of improving patient outcomes, and cost effectiveness.
+The Spine Technology Award panel includes leading surgeons with clinical and research experience in robotics, cervical care, thoracolumbar care, motion preservation, minimally invasive spine care, biomaterials and biologics.

 Awards and Recognition:

-Awards will be announced early October and awards personally distributed in Boston.
-All winners will be featured in a special edition of Orthopedics This Week; OTM: Spine Magazine (post-conference/pre-conference issues) and their profiles will be posted on the Orthopedics This week website (www.ryortho.com).
+Winners will be announced mid-September and awards personally distributed at the NASS annual meeting in Boston.
+All winners will be featured in a special edition of Orthopedics This Week; OTM: Spine Magazine (post-conference issue) and their profiles will be posted on the Orthopedics This Week website (www.ryortho.com).
 Each winning company will be granted permission to post the profiles of their winning teams on their company websites and to distribute freely.